Manage File Packaging of Generated Code Modules

 Provides forward declarations for the real-time model data structure and the parameters data structure.
 Function declarations of reusable functions can require these declarations.
 Provides type definitions for user-defined types that the model uses.

 Defines data types, structures, and macros required by generated code.
 For more information, see Control Placement of rtwtypes.h for Shared Utility Code.

 Contains type definitions for wide data types and their chunks.
 File is generated when multiword data types are used or when you select one or more of these model configuration parameters:

 Contains type definitions for timing bridges.
 File is generated for a referenced model or a model containing Model blocks.

 Defines an enumerated type corresponding to built-in data types.
 File is generated when your model contains a Stateflow® chart that uses messages or when you select one or more of these configuration parameters:

-Contains zero-crossing definitions for models with triggered
+Contains zero-crossing definitions for models with triggered subsystems where the

 (optional file) If you select model configuration parameter Generate an example main program, this file is generated.
 For more information, see Generate an example main program.